richardagreene/PerthEthereumMeetup/readme.md

 git clone https://github.com/richardagreene/PerthEthereumMeetup.git
 ```

-All the required code should download onto your Mac.

 ### Your done!

+All the required code should now be downloaded to your Mac, ready for the meetup.

 Any contributions and suggestions are welcome!